Poison Waters: Career

-Poison Waters writes a weekly column for the digital LGBT publication Shoutout, featuring local drag artists, as of 2021.
+Poison Waters writes a weekly column for the digital LGBTQ publication Shoutout, featuring local drag artists, as of 2021.
 In 2021, Cook taught a course at Portland Community College called "Histories of Drag Performance in Portland".
 The University of Portland's Gender and Sexuality Partnership hosted the show "Poison Waters and friends" in 2022.
 She emceed the inaugural Pride Lake Oswego at Millennium Plaza Park in 2024 and the subsequent event in 2025.

 Recognition

 Poison Waters has been described as "iconic", and in 2021, Portland Monthly writers called her "a shining jewel in our city".
-According to the Gay and Lesbian Archives of the Pacific Northwest, which named her a "queer hero" in 2013, Poison Waters has also been recognized by Cascade AIDS Project, the Coalition for AIDS, the Imperial Sovereign Rose Court, the Oregon Bears, and Pride Northwest for her "steadfast work within the HIV/AIDS community".
-In June 2025, she was given an honorary degree at the College of the Arts commencement ceremony at Portland State University.
+According to the Oregon Queer History Collective, which named her a "queer hero" in 2013, Poison Waters has also been recognized by CAP Northwest, the Coalition for AIDS, the Imperial Sovereign Rose Court, the Oregon Bears, and Pride Northwest for her "steadfast work within the HIV/AIDS community".
+In 2025, she received an honorary degree from Portland State University and won the Best Drag Queen category of Willamette Weeks annual 'Best of Portland' readers' poll.